peter88213/mdnovhelp-en/source/file_menu.rst

       containing the chapter and section structure with titles and descriptions.

+Create from template...
+   -  This will close the current project and open a file dialog asking for the new project’s file name.
+      If you cancel the dialog, you can select the file name later when saving the project.
+   -  Then a second file select dialog asks for the `template file <templates.html>`__ to apply.

 Create from Timeline...
-   -  This will close the current project and open a file dialog asking for a `Timeline <http://thetimelineproj.sourceforge.net/>`__ project file to create the new projec from.
+   -  This will close the current project and open a file dialog asking for a `Timeline <http://thetimelineproj.sourceforge.net/>`__ project file to create the new project from.
    -  The newly created project is saved automatically in the same directory as the *Timeline* project file, using its file name and the extension *.mdnov*.